 Even among the rough-and-tumble breed of bike messengers, Austin Horse stands out.
 The New York City rider excels in courier-style street races, where pedal-pushers employ speed, endurance and brains to hit numerous checkpoints on the way to the finish line.

-The biggest comp on this continent is the North American Cycle Courier Championship, which Austin won in both 2006 and 2008.
+The biggest comp on this continent is the North American Cycle Courier Championship, which Austin won in both 2006 and 2008, and again in 2015.
 What’s his secret?
 His day job.
 “I just work, I don’t really train,” he explains.
 “Between messengering and food delivery, I’m on the bike seven to 13 hours a day.”

 After stints fighting fires, working on a fishing boat, and campaigning for Ralph Nader, he headed to New York and found his true calling as a messenger, which came with its share of adventure -- he’s been run over by a taxi and thrown into a storm drain by a livery cab -- and racer.